-1 transmitted by the employee to his appropriate supervisor for forwarding to 2 the Finance Department.
-3 16.3 An employee who is excused from jury duty or from appearance as a 4 witness during his/her normal working hours must report to his/her 5 supervisor to determine if he/she will be required to work the remainder of 6 his/her normal work schedule.
+1 transmitted by the ampleyee to his appropriate supervisor for ferwarding to 1 transmitted by the employee to his appropriate supervisor for forwarding to 2 3 16.3 the Finance Department.
+10.3 An employee who is excused from jury duty or from appearance as a 4 witness during his/her normal working hours must report to his/her 5 supervisor to determine if he/she will be required to work the remainder of 6 his/her normal work schedule.
 7 16.4 In the event an employee is on Jury Duty, his/her work schedule may be 8 altered so as to accommodate the jury duty scheduling.
 9 10 ARTICLE 17 11 HOSPITALIZATION AND LIFE INSURANCE 12 17.1 The City and employees shall pay bi-weekly for Health Insurance coverage.
 13 14 Any future premium increases shall be shared equally by the employee and 15 the employer; provided that the employee shall not pay more than twenty 16 percent (20%) of the total premium for Employee only.
-17 17.2 Part-time employees shall pay bi-weekly for Health Insurance on a three 18 quarter (3⁄4) or one-half (1⁄2) time based upon the budgeted level of their part- 19 time position.
+17 17.2 Part-time employees shall pay bi-weekly for Health Insurance on a three 18 quarter $(\frac{3}{4})$ or one-half $(\frac{1}{2})$ time based upon the budgeted level of their part- 19 time position.
 20 17.3 The City, during the term of this Agreement, will pay 100% of the premium 21 cost for life insurance.
 22 23 ARTICLE 18 24 TUITION REIMBURSEMENT 25 18.1 General: 26 It is the intention of this article to provide funds to employees for educational 27 reimbursement.
 This article is exclusive of City in-house training.
 28 18.2 Tuition Reimbursement: 29 The City of Gainesville will provide funding to support this program and to 30 assist employees with accredited educational tuition costs in accordance 31 with City Policy and Procedure.